SumiSastri/kodiri-kodflix-MERN/README.md

-# Kodiri-Kodflix-MERN
+# Kodiri-Kodflix-ERN (Express-React-Node-Section 2)

 Table of Contents

-- Learing objectives
+- Learning objectives
 - What is the front-end
 - What is the back-end
 - How do the front-end and backe-end communicate?